SilkRose/Pony/stories/profound-ponytail/profound-ponytail.md

 "Can you prove that you are Applejack?"

-Applejack thinks for a moment before reaching into her saddlebags, giving twilight her cutoff ponytail.
+Applejack thought for a moment before reaching into her saddlebags, giving Twilight her cut-off ponytail.
 "Here, this is my ponytail."

 "What do I do with this?"

 "I don't know, hold it up so you can see that I'm Applejack."

-Twilight does as instructed, holding the ponytail in her magic.
-She lifts it behind Applejack's head.
+Twilight did as instructed, holding the ponytail in her magic and lifting it behind Applejack's head.

 "Oh, Hi Applejack, what are you doing here?"

-Applejack facehoofs.
+Applejack facehoofed.
 "Now you believe me?"

 "Believe what?"

-Applejack sidesteps her floating ponytail.
+Applejack sidestepped her floating ponytail.
 "I'm Applejack."

-"You are not applejack."
+"You are not Applejack."

-Applejack steps back into her mane.
+Applejack stepped back into her mane.

 "Hi, Applejack."